-Eurofound and the Lithuanian Presidency of the EU
+Eurofound and the Greek Presidency of the EU

-Lithuania holds the rotating Presidency of the Council of the EU in the second half of 2013.
-The priorities of the Lithuanian EU presidency in the social field, as presented by the Lithuanian Ministry of Social Security and Labour at a recent conference in Vilnius, stress the importance of four key elements: better jobs, rights of workers, the social dimension of the EU and gender equality.
+Greece holds the rotating Presidency of the Council of the EU in the first half of 2014.
+The priorities of the Greek EU Presidency, as presented by the Ministry of Foreign Affairs, stress the importance of four key elements: growth-jobs-cohesion, further integration of EU-Eurozone, migration-borders-mobility, and maritime policies.

-Eurofound will work with the Lithuanian government to bring new research findings, data and recommendations to European policymakers.
-It has produced a Lithuania fact sheet to mark the start of the Lithuanian Presidency.
+Eurofound will work with the Greek government to bring new research findings, data and recommendations to European policymakers.
 Common priorities include:

-- youth and employment – with recent work on NEETs;
+- youth and employment – with Eurofound work on youth and NEETs;

 - social cohesion – with timely publications on active inclusion for young people with disabilities or health problems;

-During the six-month period, Eurofound will contribute to a number of Presidency events.
+During the six-month period, Eurofound will contribute to a number of Presidency events, among which:

 - European Youth Conference, Thessaloniki, 10-12 March 2014

 - Informal meeting of the Social Protection Committee, tbc, 19-20 March 2014